Arcadia-Science/2025-phylogenies-and-bfms/README.md

 ## Data

 ### Overview
-The repository contains phylogenetic trees, protein family alignments, and clustering results for analyzing relationships between phylogenetic diversity and protein evolution.
+The repository contains code to collect the necessary data to reproduce analyses in the pub.
+Example Pfam protein families used in Figure 4 are available on [Zenodo](https://zenodo.org/records/15644457).

 ### Description of the folder structure
 The repository is organized into the following top-level directories: